Blame Game: Top 5 Culprits Responsible for Cowboys Back to Back Losses

 Culprit #5 – Jason Garrett

-Out of all the clues I gave for all of the different culprits above, Jason Garrett's might have been the most obvious.
+Out of all the clues I gave for all of the different culprits above, Jason Garrett’s might have been the most obvious.
 Did the clapping thing give him away?
 Regardless, he may be the most responsible for the Cowboys 3-2 start this season.
-As a , he couldn't ask for a more talented roster.
-Unfortunately, his team isn't playing up to their talent right now.
-They continue to shoot themselves in the foot with numerous penalties and turnovers and that lack of discipline falls on Garrett's shoulders.
+As a head coach, he couldn’t ask for a more talented roster.
+Unfortunately, his team isn’t playing up to their talent right now.
+They continue to shoot themselves in the foot with numerous penalties and turnovers and that lack of discipline falls on Garrett’s shoulders.

 Well, what do you think?
 Did you enjoy the BLAME GAME?
 Should it continue?